RedHatProductSecurity/security-data-guidelines/docs/vex.md

     "under_investigation": []
 },
 ```
-Note: It's important to remember that with VEX files, not every product status will be included, only the categories that
+Although, not every VEX file will include every product status, only the categories that have products and components
-have products which fall into those statuses.
-For CSAF files, the only included status will be the `fixed` category.
+which fall into those statuses.

 Continuing with our previous examples with CVE-2023-20593, the full product ID "red_hat_enterprise_linux_6:kernel"
 can be found in the `known_not_affected` list: